 It’s leap year, and the last time there was one of those, Dave Moore wrote this song about the mysterious cosmologies and quantum physics of love.

 We’ve already met Stephen Hawking here, though in a roundabout way, as the universe may be.
-When Hawking died a couple of years ago, at his public memorial an astronaut read a passage about the cosmos from a Percy Bysshe Shelly poem to eulogize the great cosmologist.
+When Hawking died a couple of years ago, at his public memorial an astronaut read a passage about the cosmos from a Percy Bysshe Shelley poem to eulogize the great cosmologist.
 Coincidence?
-Well I looked, and I was surprised to learn that Shelly, that early 19th century romantic poet, could write on the physics of light and calculate the speed of a light-year.
+Well I looked, and I was surprised to learn that Shelley, that early 19th century romantic poet, could write on the physics of light and calculate the speed of a light-year.
 Not quite quantum theory, but a better performance than many poets today might do.
 Romantic wonder and physics may be objects that are closer than they appear.

 I suspect Sadie Hawkins is a more obscure star in our firmament these days than Stephen Hawking.
 Dave would know Sadie first-hand because he’s much more knowledgeable than I am about what once were comics and are now whatever they are fancied as an art form.
 Back when they were funny papers Sadie was created by cartoonist and satirist Al Capp.